Air Bud: World Pup: Cast

-Filming locations
+Production

+After falling out with Keystone Entertainment and producer Robert Vince, Buddy's owner, Kevin DiCicco, attempted to make his own sequel titled Air Bud: The Next Generation in 1999.
+This project never materialized.

 Shooting took place in Vancouver.
 The soccer field and red brick buildings in the background are part of Shaughnessy Elementary School.

 Release

 Canada

 Air Bud: World Pup was released direct-to-video through Warner Home Video on VHS in 2000.
 It was later released on DVD by Phase 4 Films.

 United States

 The film was released directly to DVD and VHS on December 12, 2000 by Buena Vista Home Entertainment.
 Walt Disney Studios Home Entertainment continued its line of Air Bud Special Edition DVDs with the release of Air Bud: World Pup Special Edition on June 16, 2010.

 Mill Creek Entertainment reissued the film on January 14, 2020 on a 2-disc boxset also containing other Air Bud films owned by Air Bud Entertainment.

 All five Air Bud films, including World Pup, arrived on Disney+ on October 1, 2023.

 Reception

 Michael Scheinfeld from Common Sense Media gave the film four stars out of five, saying the film "has a big heart and positive values involving sharing, cooperation, and friendship, but it never gets preachy or sappy".